 - 7.00% per annum during the period commencing on December 10, 2020 and ending upon completion as defined in the Senior Debt agreement, which will occur when construction is complete and PGP has successfully completed an agreed completion test ("Completion Date"), but no later than September 30, 2023, and - 5.75% per annum after the Completion Date plus the greater of the London Inter-bank Offered Rate ("LIBOR") and 1.50% per annum.
+If LIBOR is abandoned, a replacement rate will be used at which deposits in U.S. Dollars are offered by leading prime banks in the London inter-bank market, as determined by Sprott.
 All interest payable from December 10, 2020 until June 30, 2022 (the "Availability Period") shall be capitalized and added to the principal loan amount.
 At all times following the last day of the Availability Period, all interest shall be payable in cash.
 Principal and accrued interest are payable quarterly from September 30, 2023 to December 31, 2025, with quarterly repayments equal to 10% of the total amount outstanding at the end of the Availability Period.
 The Senior Debt matures on December 31, 2025.

-Notes to the Condensed Interim Consolidated Financial Statements For the three months ended March 31, 2021 and 2020 Expressed in Thousands of Canadian Dollars Except Price per Share/Unit (Unaudited)
+Notes to the Condensed Interim Consolidated Financial Statements For the SIX Months ended June 30, 2021 and 2020 Expressed in Thousands of Canadian Dollars Except Price per Share/Unit (Unaudited)

-As of March 31, 2021, the Company accrued interest of \$674 (December 31, 2020: \$133) on the Senior Debt, which was added to the principal loan amount.
+As of June 30, 2021, the Company had accrued interest of \$1,215 (December 31, 2020: \$133) on the Senior Debt, which was added to the principal loan amount.
+The outstanding principal amount of the Senior Debt at June 30, 2021 was US\$20 million (December 31, 2020: US\$20 million).